MTNTheCompWiz/razor/README.md

       root_password "super-secret"
     end

-**Node:** Razor has no concept of idempotence.
+**Note:** Razor has no concept of idempotence.
 As a recipe won't know what uuid was assigned to a previously created image, we make the assumption that the image name and image version are going to be unique.
 As a result, models require a image_name and image_version to reference the image instead of the uuid.

 ## <a name="development"></a> Development